wcolts2000/Sprint-Challenge--Data-Structures-Python/Data_Structures_Answers.md

 7. What is the runtime complexity of your optimized code in `names.py`?

 - optimized solution is on the order of O(n) as i have a single loop going through the first list.
 All other comparisons are done in Constant time (not sure of the time complexity of built in if loop when seeing if the name is in there, but it is faster than any loop we code)
+- UPDATE as per https://wiki.python.org/moin/TimeComplexity, the runtime of `x in s` is also O(n), so the optimized solution is O(n^2)?

 8. What is the space complexity of your optimized code in `names.py`?